San Antonio LGBTQ+ Community & Allies for Jalen for D2!

 A new day for District 2

-I’m Jalen McKee-Rodriguez, an educator running for City Council District 2.
+I’m Jalen McKee-Rodriguez, an educator running for the re-election of City Council District 2.
 The son of two veterans, and the oldest of three, I was raised to value service to others, empathy, and integrity.
 Two years after graduating from the University of Texas at San Antonio with my BA in Communication, I began teaching math at Sam Houston High School where my passion for the future of our community grew stronger.

 Wellness doesn’t just mean annual check ups.
 It’s important to fund specific programs related to mental health causes and important medication such as insulin.